 When someone is diagnosed with HIV, they may recall having flu-like symptoms months before.

-When a person first becomes infected with HIV, they are said to be in the acute stage of infection.
+When a person first contracts HIV, they’re said to be in the acute stage.
 The acute stage is a time when the virus is multiplying very rapidly.
-At this stage, the immune system actively tries to fight off the infection.
+At this stage, the immune system activates and tries to fight off HIV.

-If HIV weakens your immune system enough, you will develop AIDS.
-A diagnosis of AIDS means that you suffer from immunodeficiency.
-Your body can no longer effectively fight off many different types of infections, many of which would have previously been easily dealt with by your immune system.
+A diagnosis of AIDS means that a person is experiencing immunodeficiency.
+Their body can no longer effectively fight off many different types of infections or conditions that would have previously been easily dealt with by the immune system.

 - dry cough or shortness of breath